ig3/anki-limitnew/README.md

 This addon works only with Anki 2.1 and the V2 scheduler.

+There are two implementations: one that works on Anki 2.1.22 and later and an earlier, simpler implementation that works on releases at least as old as 2.1.17.

 It limits the number of new cards, based on the number of new and review cards scheduled and the number of cards studied.